 Section 42(2) of the 2014 Act 42.
 (1) A public body shall, in the performance of its functions, have regard to the need to— (a) eliminate discrimination, (b) promote equality of opportunity and treatment of its staff and the persons to whom it provides services, and (c) protect the human rights of its members, staff and the persons to whom it provides services.

-In line with the Irish Human Rights and Equality Act (2014), for 2024 KWETB has put in place an implementation plan to address the requirements of the Duty as set out in Section 42(2) of the 2014 Act.
+In line with the Irish Human Rights and Equality Act (2014), for 2026 KWETB has published a Strategic Objectives and Action plan for 2026-2027 in line with the requirements of the Duty as set out in Section 42(2) of the 2014 Act.

 To deliver high-quality, inclusive, innovative education, training, youth and support services.
 To promote excellence in all we do and to be a leader at both community and national level.